cleyrolsc/100-days-of-swiftui/README.md

 - [x] Day 16 - Get an introduction for the weSplit app, reviewed View, Form, NavigationStack, Program State, Binding State and Creating views in a loop
 - [x] Day 17 - Finish the creation of the WeSplitApp
 - [x] Day 18 - Review the wesplit app, added a new section for practice and a header for two of those sections.
 Also, change the picker style for the tip percentage section
+- [x] Day 19 - Work on a challenge to create a temperature converted
 - [ ] ---------
 - [ ] Day 100 - The Final Day!